kubernetes/community/contributors/design-proposals/scheduling/rescheduling.md

   * moving a pod onto an under-utilized node
   * moving a pod onto a node that meets more of the pod's affinity/anti-affinity preferences
 * moving a running pod off of a node in anticipation of a known or speculated future event
-  * draining a node in preparation for maintenance, decomissioning, auto-scale-down, etc.
+  * draining a node in preparation for maintenance, decommissioning, auto-scale-down, etc.
   * "preempting" a running pod to make room for a pending pod to schedule
   * proactively/speculatively make room for large and/or exclusive pods to facilitate fast scheduling in the future (often called "defragmentation")